naelstrof/ChurnVectorSDK/README.md

 # Installation

 To make a mod you **don't** need to download this repository via git.
-Before you do anything head over to the [New Project Guide](https://github.com/naelstrof/ChurnVectorSDK/blob/main/ModdingGuides/NewProject.md) to get started!
+Before you do anything head over to [the Wiki](https://github.com/naelstrof/ChurnVectorSDK/wiki) to get started!